 Tip #1: Try Some Basic Troubleshooting Yourself

 Nothing is more embarrassing than calling in an engineer to repair something that you could easily repair yourself.
 Okay, so maybe it would be more embarrassing to live out that recurring dream where you go to work and realize you’ve forgotten pants, but the idea stands: Even though you aren’t an engineer there are still some things that you can do before paying to have someone look at your equipment.

 No matter the training or time you’ve spent on a system always consider that something you may be doing is causing the issue.
 There’s no sense in paying an engineer to come and tell you that your system isn’t broken, but that you’ve been using it incorrectly.
 Referring back to your manual or retracing your steps from the time your problem began can be helpful in double-checking for user error.

-Make sure both ends of any cables are securely plugged in.
+Make sure both ends of any exterior cables are securely plugged in.
 Confirm that none of your emergency stop buttons have been depressed.
 Check for stuck buttons on foot pedals or hand switches.

-Tip #2: Choose the right engineer
+Tip #2: Choose the Right Engineer

 If so, there’s a better probability that you will have some success in using them.
 Ask for references.
 Some companies will even post testimonials on their website.

 What Is Their Expertise?

 It’s okay to ask an engineer what experience they have with your equipment and if they have handled this type of repair before.
 Most will understand that you’re simply being thorough.
 Worst-case scenario: you might hear a snarky remark, but you’ll find out what you need to know.

 You get what you pay for.
 Typically, an engineer with a higher hourly rate also has more experience.
 Expect an experienced engineer to take less time onsite to diagnose and repair, which helps offset their rate with fewer labor hours on your invoice.
 They may also be able to resolve the issue without the need for ordering expensive parts.